KristofferC/Ledecka.jl/README.md

 Using just the Julia repl:
 1. Start a julia repl
-2. In the prompt, enter `using Pkg3`
+2. In the prompt, enter `using Pkg`
 3. Type the following and press enter:
 ```
 pkg"add https://github.com/polytomous/Ledecka.jl#Kappa"